 However, many other errors are specific to individual applications or platforms.
-This is especially true when it comes to extensible development platforms such as J2EE, .NET, and others that have a variety of programmers at all skill levels writing code to use the same sets of APIs.
 Violations of these application-specific coding rules, referred to as error patterns, are responsible for a multitude of errors.
 Error patterns tend to be re-introduced into the code over and over by multiple developers working on a project and are a common source of software defects.
 While each pattern may be only responsible for a few bugs in a given project snapshot, when taken together over the project's lifetime, the detrimental effect of these error patterns is quite serious and they can hardly be ignored in the long term if software quality is to be expected.

-However, finding the error patterns to look for with a particular static or dynamic analysis tool is often difficult, especially when it comes to legacy code, where error patterns either are recoded as comments in the code or not documented at all [15].
+However, finding the error patterns to look for with a particular static or dynamic analysis tool is often difficult, especially when it comes to legacy code, where error patterns either are recoded as comments in the code or not documented at all [14].
 Moreover, while well-aware of certain types of behavior that causes the application to crash or well-publicized types of bugs such as buffer overruns, programmers often have difficulty formalizing or even expressing API invariants.
-In additional to a handful of patterns that can be collected from the literature, newsgroups, and previous bug reports, application programmers are rarely able to tell which invariants the APIs they use have.
-The situation is only slightly better when it comes to software architects and API designers who are generally much more aware of application-specific patterns.

 In this paper we propose an automatic way to extract likely error patterns by mining software revision histories.
-Moreover, in order to ensure that all the errors we find are relatively easy to confirm and fix, we pay particular attention in our experiments to errors that can be fixed with a one-line change.
-It is worth pointing out that many well-known error patterns such as memory leaks, double-free's, mismatched locks, open and close operations on operating system resources, buffer overruns, and format string errors can often be addressed with a one-line fix.
 Looking at incremental changes between revisions as opposed to complete snapshots of the source allows us to better focus our mining strategy and obtain more precise results.
 Our approach uses revision history information to infer likely error patterns.
 We then experimentally evaluate the patterns we extracted by checking for them dynamically.

-We have performed experiments on Eclipse and jEdit, two large, widely-used opensource Java applications.
+We have performed experiments on Eclipse and jEdit, two large, widely-used open-source Java applications.
 Both Eclipse and jEdit have many man-years of software development behind them and, as a collaborative effort of hundreds of people across different locations, are good targets for revision history mining.
 By mining CVS, we have identified 56 high-probability patterns in Eclipse and jEdit APIs, all of which were previously unknown to us.
 Out of these, 21 were dynamically confirmed as valid patterns and 263 pattern violations were found.